ThaaoBlues/Blue/README.md

 ## Blue can do a bunch of things like:

--play music/video from youtube
+- play music/video from youtube

--talk with you and learn from your responses to be more accurate.
+- talk with you and learn from your responses to be more accurate.

--play the top 100
+- play the top 100

--effectuate speedtest
+- effectuate speedtest

--display a website by name or url
+- display a website by name or url

--make google searches
+- make google searches

--make wikipedia searches and saying the result aloud
+- make wikipedia searches and saying the result aloud

--reading your favorite news feed
+- reading your favorite news feed

--give you the time
+- give you the time

--give you the date
+- give you the date

--open your google drive/Classroom/gmail
+- open your google drive/Classroom/gmail

--shutdown himself
+- shutdown himself

--reboot himself
+- reboot himself

--display your IP configuration
+- display your IP configuration

--close/kill a process running on the machine just by name
+- close/kill a process running on the machine just by name

--give you informations about the weather
+- give you informations about the weather

--interract with some irobots cleaners (very buggy)
+- interract with some irobots cleaners (very buggy)